materight/trinet-identity-attribute-recognition/README.md

-# A Multi-Task Learning Approach to Attribute Recognition and Re-Identification
+# A Multi-Task Learning Approach to Person Re-Identification and Attribute Recognition

-A multi-task learning approach to person attribute recognition and re-identification.
+A multi-task learning approach to person re-identification and attribute recognition.
 Written in PTorch, trained and evaluated on the [Market-1501](https://github.com/vana77/Market-1501_Attribute) dataset.
 Check the [report](./report.pdf) for more implementation details.

 ## Model architecture